 this north indian no onion no garlic recipe is mildly spiced, a bit tangy and flavorful. dry aloo matar goes well with bread, phulkas or even pooris. also can be had as a side dish with dal tadka & jeera rice.

-lets begin step by step recipe of dry aloo matar sabzi:
+lets begin step by step sookha or dry aloo matar recipe:

 1: heat oil in a pan. splutter cumin seeds. now add chopped baby potatoes and peas (matar).